Pulse Rate In Children– An Overview

 - When to Consult a Doctor

 The heart has a particular rhythm that keeps it healthy and enables it to function the way it is meant.
-However sometimes due to various reasons, the rhythm of the heart or the rate of heartbeat varies, which may indicate an underlying issue.
-While it is not uncommon to see the heartbeat rate fluctuate in children, if it persists for a long duration, then your child may need medical attention.
+However, sometimes, due to various reasons, the rhythm of the heart, or the rate of heartbeat varies, which may indicate an underlying issue.
+The condition is also referred to as arrhythmia.
+While it is not uncommon to see the heartbeat rate fluctuate in children, if it persists for a long duration, your child may need medical attention.

-The normal pulse rate for children varies as per their age.
+The normal heart/pulse rate for children varies as per their age.
 It is also known to slow down a little during sleep.
 Heart rate is also dependent on the activity of the kid.
-If your child has been physically active right before taking pulse rate then it is bound to be a little higher.
-Overall health and emotional state of the child may also contribute to the pulse rate of your child.
+If your child has been physically active right before taking the pulse rate, then it is bound to be a little higher.
+Overall health and the emotional state of the child may also contribute to the pulse rate.

-Below is a chart of normal heart rate for kids of various ages:
+Below is a chart of the normal heart rate for kids in different age groups:

 (beat per minute)